 - Drama – role-play situations – practice living the Beatitudes.

 - Video – Veggie Tales “Madame Blueberry” – a thankful heart is a happy heart.

 - Cooking – all of this lesson can not be included in this posted set for copyright purposes.
 See reference to book used (in last post).

-- A second Art workshop was developed for our 2nd time through this lesson material.
-This was because we had numerous dairy allergies in our preschool classes in couldn't use the Cooking lesson.
+A second Art workshop was developed for our 2nd time through this lesson material.
+This was because we had numerous dairy allergies in our preschool classes who couldn't use the Cooking lesson.
+(Not Posted)

 Key Bible Point/Verse: